EspressoSystems/cape/README.md

 ### Ethereum contracts
 Compile the contracts to extract the abi for the ethers abigen (workflow to be improved!).
-Run the following command from the root of the `aap-on-ethereum` checkout:
+Run the following command from the root of the `cap-on-ethereum` checkout:

     build-abi